 What is attachment?
 Attachment is the deep connection established between a child and their primary caregiver that profoundly affects the child's development and their ability to express emotions and build meaningful relationships later in life.
-Attachment issues fall on a spectrum, from mild problems that are easily addressed to the most serious form, known as reactive attachment disorder (RAD).
-Reactive attachment disorder is a condition in which the child is unable to establish healthy attachment with their parent or primary caregiver.
+Attachment issues fall on a spectrum, from mild problems that are easily addressed to the most serious form, known as Reactive Attachment Disorder (RAD).
+RAD is a condition in which the child is unable to establish healthy attachment with their parent or primary caregiver.
 This can lead to difficulty connecting with others and managing their emotions, resulting in a lack of trust and self-worth, a fear of getting close to anyone, anger, and a need to be in control.
 A child with an attachment disorder feels unsafe and alone.